adonisjs/v5-docs/content/reference/database/connection.md

 ---

 ### client/readClient
-Reference to the underlying knex instance.
+Reference to the underlying Knex instance.
 The property is available only after the `connect` method is called.

 ```ts
 connection.client